Paul Frederick Foster: World War I

-Foster transferred to his flagship, submarine tender Bushnell and was promoted to the temporary rank of lieutenant on July 1, 1917.
-He served first as ship's navigator under Commander Wilhelm L. Friedell and took part in the transports of submarines to Azores in early autumn 1917.
-Foster was later appointed an aide to Captain Hart and participated in the patrols in Atlantic, before he was appointed commanding officer of submarine L-2 in March 1918.
+Foster transferred to his flagship, the submarine tender Bushnell and was promoted to the temporary rank of lieutenant on July 1, 1917.
+He served first as ship's navigator under Commander Wilhelm L. Friedell and took part in the deployment of submarines to the Azores in early autumn 1917.
+Foster was later appointed an aide to Captain Hart and participated in the patrols in Atlantic, before he was appointed commanding officer of the submarine L-2 in March 1918.

-He took part in patrols to Bishop Rock Lighthouse off the England coast and Bantry Bay, Ireland and later received orders for patrol to Bay of Biscay, north of Bordeaux.
-During the patrol in mid-July 1918, Foster's submarine had one of his engines damaged and was ordered back to submarine base at Bantry Bay.
-On her return, Foster's crew spotted German SM UB-65 near Fastnet Rock, the U.S. submarine L-2 observed what Foster first took to be a buoy on the horizon.
+He took part in patrols to Bishop Rock Lighthouse off the England coast and Bantry Bay, Ireland, and later received orders for patrol the Bay of Biscay, north of Bordeaux.
+During the patrol in mid-July 1918, Foster's submarine had one of her engines damaged and was ordered back to the submarine base at Bantry Bay.
+On her return, Foster's crew spotted German SM UB-65 near Fastnet Rock, which Foster first took to be a buoy on the horizon.
 Moving closer, he found that it was actually a German submarine, only later to be identified as UB-65.
 It was listing heavily on the water's surface, seemingly disabled.
 Forster guided his sub around it, hoping to line up a torpedo shot.
 But before he could do so, the crippled vessel was torn apart by a huge explosion.
 UB-65 rose up on its bows and sank.
 There were no survivors and no bodies were ever recovered.

-Foster was subsequently decorated with the Navy Distinguished Service Medal for his part in the sinking of enemy submarine.
-It was one of the three enemy submarines officially listed as sunk by the U.S. Navy.
+Foster was subsequently decorated with the Navy Distinguished Service Medal for his part in the sinking of the enemy submarine.
+It was one of three enemy submarines officially listed as sunk by the U.S. Navy.
 He was also promoted to the temporary rank of lieutenant commander on July 1, 1918.